-The MSIS requires thirty-six hours of courses, including twenty-seven hours of courses (MIS or ISEC) in their concentration, including an internship or thesis, and nine hours of business electives.
-All students in the MSIS program must have successfully completed micro- and macro- economics, financial and managerial accounting, and corporate finance prior to their entrance to the MSIS program, or they must complete BUS 5601 and 5602 -Integrated Mangament Seminars I and II - within their first two semesters in the program.
-If required, completion of the Integrated Management Seminars will increase the required number of hours for the program to 48.
+The MSIS requires thirty-six hours of courses (non-thesis track), including a minimum of twenty-four hours of courses (MIS or ISEC) in their concentration, including an internship, and up to twelve hours of business electives.
+All students in the MSIS program must have successfully completed micro- and macro- economics, financial and managerial accounting, and corporate finance prior to their entrance to the MSIS program, or they must complete BUS 5601 and 5602 - Integrated Management Seminars I and II - within their first two semesters in the program.
+If required, completion of the Integrated Management Seminars will increase the required number of hours for the program to 48 (non-thesis track).